 The Huskies welcome eight new assistants along with returning offensive line coach Mike Foley

-Kevin Wolthausen, who has enjoyed a long and successful career in college football coaching, is in his first year as an assistant coach at UConn and is the Recruiting Coordinator.
+Kevin Wolthausen, who has enjoyed a long and successful career in college football coaching, is in his second year as an assistant coach at UConn and is the Recruiting Coordinator in 2015.
 He has position responsibility with the defensive line.

 In 30 seasons coaching in college, Wolthausen has been a part of 18 postseason bowl teams, including seven New Year's bowl games.
 In total, he has been part of 21 postseason appearances during his 34-year coaching career.
 Wolthausen and new UConn head coach Bob Diaco were on the same staff at Eastern Michigan in 2002.